Robert A. Winn Excellence in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP)

 Most site partners operate on a business schedule (i.e., 9:00 AM – 5:00 PM on weekdays), but this may vary by site.
 Students will follow the schedule established by the placement site.

-In addition to full participation in programming, students are required to submit a final paper, poster and presentation on their team-based service-learning project.
+In addition to full participation in programming, students are required to submit a final abstract, poster, and presentation on their team-based service-learning project.
 Students will present their work at a culminating event at their site on the final day of the program.

-Students will also be required to report on their program participation via surveys, timesheets and weekly status reports.
+Students will also be required to report on their program participation via surveys, timesheets, and weekly progress reports.

 The daily schedule will vary by site.
 All students will have exposure to clinical research activities, opportunities for community engagement, learning days, meetings with site leaders, and mentoring by an early-career physician.